 The palace is a three-story building with 46 halls and 285 rooms.
 Its interior, designed by French decorator Sechan, reflects the style of French palaces and villas.

 Famous European artists like Zonaro and Aivazovski adorned the palace with their paintings.
 The palace boasts 36 Bohemian and Baccarat crystal chandeliers, including a massive 4.5-ton one in the Ceremonial Hall.

 The Palace extends for 600 meters along the European shore of the Bosporus.
 Its outstanding white façade can be seen from the ferries and when you see it from the sea, it gives you a better idea about how big and eminent it is.

-The mosque is the contemporary of the palace built in 1853 by Nikogos Balyan.
-It is in the neighborhood of the palace, so before entering the gate, you might prefer to visit the Mosque, first.
-It was started by Bezmialem Valide Sultan but his son Sultan Abdulmecit.
-Balyan finished the Clock Tower after a year in 1854, which is located a few meters forward.
+The mosque and palace were built in 1853 by Nikogos Balyan and are in the same neighborhood.
+Prior to entering the gate, it is recommended to visit the mosque first.
+Bezmialem Valide Sultan initiated its construction, which was completed by his son Sultan Abdulmecit.
+Balyan also finished the Clock Tower in 1854, located a few meters ahead.

 2. Clock Tower

 Before entering the main gates, observe the Clock Tower adjacent to the Palace.
 This tower was a later addition to the palace, constructed in 1890 by Sultan Abdulhamit II, 40 years after its initial construction.
 Standing at a height of 27 meters, the tower consists of four stories.
 Renowned French clock-maker Paul Garnier was responsible for its construction, and it continues to accurately keep time.

 The Palace had two entrances, each with elaborately adorned gates.
 The first, known as the Treasury Gate, now serves as the entrance for visitors.
 The second entrance, the Imperial Gate, also remains guarded by an honor guard to this day.